WebReflection/buffered-clone/README.md

     * the `length` of *arrays*, *objects*, *maps*, *sets* or any other type with variadic length is the first information after the *type*, meaning that **differently from JSON** one does not need to reach the end of anything, it can just keep sending on demand whatever it is that is meant to be sent
     * the `RECURSIVE` type is linear in memory so that it's not possible to encounter a *recursive* type that has not been already parsed.
 Keeping a reference of that *index* and resulting object is also cheaper than keeping the whole buffer in memory to re-recurse and/or create a new value each time but it's also a one-off operation done while streaming and the memory can be freed at the end
     * this is actually my next step for this module: provide a `buffered-clone/stream` variant that uses exact same logic but it triggers in order all values as these arrive, meaning it can play well with `CompressionStream` or `DecompressionStream` too ... just wait for it!
-  * **could I use a `toJSON` like method?** - currently **NO, but** I am thinking about a special symbol such as `toBufferedClone` that if present in complex references could decide what to return instead of pre-orchestrating that *AOT*, simply because checking recursively potentially huge objects is not cheap so "*when in Rome*" I think I should simplify that dance as I need it myself on occasions
+  * **could I use a `toJSON` like method?** - currently **NO, but** I am thinking about a special symbol such as `toBufferedClone` that if present in complex references could decide what to return instead of pre-orchestrating that *AOT*, simply because checking recursively potentially huge objects is not cheap so "*when in Rome*" I think I should simplify that dance as I need it myself on occasions.
+See https://github.com/WebReflection/buffered-clone/issues/2 to discuss more this feature